Are you in a sexless marriage?

 Unfortunately, if you have experienced sexual abuse, you’re likely to think sex is dirty.
 And although healing takes a lifetime, sexual happiness is something you can achieve.
 Especially in your marriage, with the person you love and trust.

 Erectile disfunction is something a lot of men experience, from as early as 30/40.
-There are other medical conditions that can contribute toward being in a sexless marriage, but for the most part, these can be helped through working with a sexual happiness guru or asking for medical assistance.
+There are other medical conditions which can contribute toward being in a sexless marriage, but for the most part these can be helped through working with a sexual happiness guru, or asking for medical assistance.

 Loneliness due to a sexless marriage may kill you